 This year I decided to live the summer at the fullest.
 Here are some tips on how to have a great time in Varna in the summer.

-When I was in high school it was a trend to listen to rap music, especially Cypress Hill, 2PAC, Notorious B.I.G, Dr DRE and and you name it.
+When I was in high school it was a trend to listen to rap music, especially Cypress Hill, 2PAC, Notorious B.I.G, Dr DRE and you name it.
 My favourite one was 2PAC and I still have some of his albums on cassette records.
 I am not going to reveal that my husband has a collection of his albums.
-This era has gone, but these rap superstars are a legend and their music is timeless.
-For those who miss this time, I would like to recommend you the movies that trace the life of 2PAC, Notorious BIG and Dr DRE.
+This era has gone, but these rap superstars are legends and their music is timeless.
+For those who miss this time, I would like to recommend you three great movies about three rap superstars of the 90s – 2PAC, Notorious BIG and Dr DRE.

 The best season to visit Bulgaria is with no doubts the summer.
 An abundance of fruit and vegetables, endless beaches, bars, festivals, good vibes and the blue sky.
 Thus, food is one of the must-try things I would recommend to anyone who visits Bulgaria to not miss out.
 Also, Bulgarian food is seasonal, traditional, local and super delicious.
 Here is my selection of Bulgarian summer refreshing dishes absolutely to try in Bulgaria.